MHenderson/MHenderson/README.md

 For my data visualisation work please look at the [tidy-tuesday](https://github.com/MHenderson/tidy-tuesday) repository which collects all of my efforts towards the weekly [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) project.

-My R packages are hosted at https://mhenderson.r-universe.dev
+My R packages can be found at: https://mhenderson.r-universe.dev

+My Python packages can be found at: https://pypi.org/user/MHenderson/